 Question is there are two files in a COBOL program one is Master file and the other one is Transaction file, and how to compare records these two files and write the data into master file finally.

 Experienced programmers can write this logic.
-But this this is little tricky for low experience programmers.
+But this is little tricky for less experienced programmers.